Things to consider before approaching a member of staff

 Have you holidays/trips arranged for the summer?

-- Some supervisors will be happy for you to undertake a placement in two blocks in order to accommodate your holiday or a break.
+- Some supervisors will be happy for you to undertake a placement in two or three blocks in order to accommodate your holiday or a break.

 - Some supervisors may expect you to undertake the placement in one lump.